Affiliate links on Android Authority may earn us a commission. Learn more.

 The best Incipio case overall: Incipio Grip

-Whether you’re worried about drops or slippery devices, the Incipio Grip is our pick for the best case around.
+Whether you’re worried about drops or slippery devices, the Incipio Grip is our pick for the best case the company offers.
 As the name suggests, it’s all about staying snug in your hand.
 The side rails are covered in small, multi-directional grips, and the raised bezel is made of the same tactile material.

 On the chance that you drop your phone, the Incipio Grip is rated for up to 14-foot drops.
 We don’t need to know why you’re dropping your phone from that height, but at least you’ll be safe.
-The Incipio Grip isn’t necessarily the most colorful option, but you can choose from blue or black.
+The Incipio Grip comes in a wide variety of colors (more so for iPhone users), and there’s a special magnetic version for all your MagSafe accessories.
+However, the Samsung Galaxy S22 models and up appear to only be available on the official Incipio website.

 Get the Incipio Grip for:

-Incipio’s Duo case is one of the more colorful options, at least if you have an iPhone.
-You can choose from as many as seven finishes, while Galaxy S21 owners can only try three.
+We also liked that Incipio’s Duo case is one of the more colorful options, at least if you have an iPhone.
+You can choose from as many as seven finishes, while Galaxy owners can only try three.

 Get the Incipio Duo for: